 Life, the greatest teacher of all, often exposes us to various experiences which play a great role in shaping our lives, our outlook and our perceptions.
-It makes us witness certain events which however ordinary may seem to the world around, change our entire perspective of a situation or, at least, triggers a major shift in our standpoint.
+It makes us witness certain events which however ordinary may seem to the world around, change our entire perspective of a situation or, at least, trigger a major shift in our standpoint.
 Of course, our consciousness plays a greater role in all such life changing revelations.
 Unless and until we are aware, no amount of efforts on the part of this great teacher makes any difference in our lives.

 I would start my story with one such incident in my life which, not instantly, but gradually over the years, led me towards greater understanding and helped me become a better human being.